The Science and Engineering Challenge (the Challenge) is an outreach program aimed at changing student's perceptions of science and engineering.

 The Challenge in Tasmania

-The Science and Engineering Tasmanian Super Challenge will be held on Tuesday 05 June in Launceston.
+The Science and Engineering Tasmanian State Final will be held on Monday 3rd June in Hobart.

-Registrations for 2018 are now open.
+School registrations for 2019 are now open.
 The link below is the only method of registering.

 Places are limited to eight schools per day and will be allocated on a first-in basis.